Skip to main content

 If you don't get JSON like this (including a data array of models), the problem is not Cumbersome or your API key string.
 Check Ollama installation, that the daemon is running, port 11434, firewall rules, and anything else blocking loopback on that Mac, then try again.

 Save the provider and start a conversation.
-If everything is working, your local Qwen models show up in the model dropdown.
+If everything is working, your pulled Ollama models show up in the model dropdown.

 One practical tip: set the Title Model to match your main chat model.
 In local setups, bouncing between one model for conversation and a different one for auto-generated titles adds latency you do not need.
 Keep them the same.